andrew/ultimate-awesome/README.md

 - [awesome-hadoop](https://github.com/youngwookim/awesome-hadoop) - A curated list of amazingly awesome Hadoop and Hadoop ecosystem resources.
 - [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.
 - [awesome-cs-cloudnative-blockchain](https://github.com/cubxxw/awesome-cs-cloudnative-blockchain) - 📚 菜鸟成长手册🚀  CS系列 、云原生系列、区块链系列、web3系列🔥、Golang系列💡.
+- [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - A curated collection of top-tier penetration testing tools and productivity utilities across multiple domains.
+Join us to explore, contribute, and enhance your hacking toolkit!.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-diffusion-model-in-rl](https://github.com/opendilab/awesome-diffusion-model-in-rl) - A curated list of Diffusion Model in RL resources (continually updated).